Constraining $\alpha$-attractor models from reheating: General strategy

-The last two equations define quantities given in terms of the number of $e$-folds during reheating thus, it is convenient to concentrate on $N_{re}$.
-The number of e-folds during reheating given by Eq.~\eqref{NRE} can also be written in a more convenient form for our purposes as follows \beq \left(1-3\, \omega_{re}\right)N_{re}=\ln\left[\frac{V_k}{V_e}re^{-4N_{ke}} \right]+\ln\left[\frac{\pi^4A_s\, g_{re}}{270} \left(\frac{43}{11\,g_{s,re}}\right)^{4/3} \left(\frac{a_0 T_0}{k}\right)^{4} \right]\;, \eeq where $V_e$ is the potential at the end of inflation and $\rho_e=\frac{3}{2}V_e=\frac{9}{2}\frac{V_e}{V_k}H_k^2=\frac{9\pi^2 A_s}{4}\frac{V_e}{V_k}r$ has been used.
-Only the first term in the r.h.s. of Eq.~\eqref{NREfinal} contains all the $n_s$ and $r$ dependence once the parameters of the model under consideration get eliminated in favor of $n_s$ and $r$.
+Note that the condition $N_{re}\geq 0$ is equivalent to $T_{re}\leq T_{ins}$ where $T_{ins}=\left( \frac{30\, \rho_e}{\pi^2 g_{re}} \right)^{1/4}$ is the maximum allowed temperature corresponding to instantaneous reheating.
+The last two equations define quantities given in terms of the number of $e$-folds during reheating thus, it is convenient to concentrate on $N_{re}$ given by Eq.~\eqref{NRE} which can also be written in a more convenient form for our purposes as follows \beq N_{re}=\left(1-3\, \omega_{re}\right)^{-1}\left(\ln\left[\frac{V_k}{V_e}re^{-4N_{ke}} \right]+\ln\left[\frac{\pi^4A_s\, g_{re}}{270} \left(\frac{43}{11\,g_{s,re}}\right)^{4/3} \left(\frac{a_0 T_0}{k}\right)^{4} \right]\right), \eeq where $V_k$ is the value of the potential when mode $k$ exits the Hubble radius during inflation and $V_e$ is the value of the potential at the end of inflation, $\rho_e=\frac{3}{2}V_e=\frac{9}{2}\frac{V_e}{V_k}H_k^2 M_{pl}^{2}=M_{pl}^{4}\frac{9\pi^2 A_s}{4}\frac{V_e}{V_k}r$ has been used.
+Only the first term in the rhs of Eq.~\eqref{NREfinal} contains all the $n_s$ and $r$ dependence once the parameters of the model under consideration get eliminated in favor of $n_s$ and $r$.
+Numerical values are given as follows: $g_{s,re}=g_{re}=106.75$, $A_s=2.1\times 10^{-9}$, $T_0=2.725K=9.62\times 10^{-32}$, $k_p=0.05/Mpc=1.31\times 10^{-58}$, the last two quantities are also given by their dimensionless values in Planck units.
 We could obtain explicit formulas for $N_{re}$ for each of the models studied below but these are very cumbersome, instead we will find expressions for $V_k, V_e$ and $N_{ke}$ in terms of $n_s$ and $r$ and numerically find the relevant bounds for $n_s$ and $r$ by imposing conditions on $N_{re}$.
-Initially the procedure is illustrated in great detail with the Natural Inflation model and only a brief discussion and results are given in Table~\ref{boundsPPB} for a Mutated Hilltop-type model and for the Starobinsky model of inflation (or rather for its dual in the Einstein frame).
-In particular, we find that $r$ is bounded from {\it below} in all three models.

-In what follows we consider the range $0\leq \omega_{re}<1/3$ and very particularly the $\omega_{re}=0$ case only.
-Other values for the EoS can be studied following the procedure outlined here.
-The reason for paying special attention to the $\omega_{re}=0$ case is because the models studied here are very well approximated by a quadratic potential around the minimum of the potential where reheating takes place.
-For potentials where $V\sim \phi^n$ around the origin, an inflaton oscillating with frequency~$\sim a^{3(n-2)(n+2)}$ has an EoS given by \cite{Turner:1983he}